-During the application process, the school's administration decides on the language programme that students entering the Learning Support Programme or students of Greek origin will follow.

-In all grades, the language options for a student in the Learning Support Programme will be considered in relation to the student's IEP (Individualized Education Plan.)
+During the application process and according to each student's individual needs, the school's administration decides on the language programme that non-English speakers will follow.
+Additionally, the language options for students enrolled in the Learning Support Programme will be considered in relation to the student's IEP (Individualized Education Plan.)